 Sell products on Amazon or eBay.
 You can even buy products on Amazon to sell on eBay to make a profit.
 Then, only ship from Amazon directly to the buyer once they purchase it on eBay.
 If you are crafty, you can create products to sell on Etsy.

 Do you excel in some of your classes at school?
-Do you enjoy helping friends and other students with their homework?
+Enjoy helping friends and other students with their homework?
 You might enjoy being a tutor.
-SameSpeak is a site that hires teens who are age 16 or older to help teach English to students from around the world.
+SameSpeak is a site that hires teens 16 or older to help teach English to students from around the world.

 Do any of these ideas align with your interests and talents?
 If you want to learn how to make money as a teenager online, the best way to get started is just to pick an idea and give it your best shot.
 Experience is often the best teacher, and you will learn as you go.
 Nothing like getting paid while you learn how to be an entrepreneur!

 When it comes to knowing how to make money as a teenager without a job, you have several options to consider.
-There are plenty of traditional businesses you can start-up to bring in money (lawn care, babysitting, pet-sitting), or you can turn to the online opportunities we just covered.
-The key to making money is understanding how the business world works, and then figuring out where you can jump in to offer products or services.
+There are plenty of traditional businesses you can start-up to bring in money (lawn care, babysitting, pet-sitting).
+Or you can turn to the online opportunities we just covered.
+The key to making money is understanding how the business world works.
+Then figure out where you can jump in to offer products or services.

 Before we start listing more ideas for bringing in an income, it's essential to know the three things that go into every profitable business.
 If you can focus on these three steps, no matter where you decided to focus your efforts, you are increasing your chance for success.

 Discover a need in which someone is willing to pay you for a solution.
-If you aren’t sure, start by looking at what your friends and neighbors are paying professional businesses for, and identify how you can do it better.
+If you aren't sure, start by looking at what your friends and neighbors are paying professional businesses for.
+Then identify how you can do it better.
 What can you do to create your own mini-biz that models what the big dogs are doing?

 As a 17-year-old, you are at an ideal age to start-up a local business to meet the needs in your neighborhood.
 Here are some ideas:

 For each of these businesses, you can use social media and flyers around town to promote your services.
 You can take on as little or as much work as you would like to bring in the desired income.
-To determine pricing, ask around to see what other people are providing and make your prices competitive and add a personal touch to be the one your neighbors will choose to offer the solutions to their needs.
+To determine your pricing, ask around to see what other people are providing.
+Then make your prices competitive and add a personal touch to be the one your neighbors will choose to offer the solutions to their needs.

 Are you wondering how to make money as a 15-year-old fast?
-If you have a large sum of money you need to earn quickly, it’s important to get focused and take action right away.
+If you have a large sum of money you need to earn quickly, it's important to get focused and take action right away.
 Now is not the time for trial and error.
 You need foolproof strategies to make money as soon as possible.
-While online surveys and businesses can help you to bring in money gradually over time, you need something that is guaranteed to increase your income within the next month or two.
+Online surveys and businesses can help you to bring in money gradually over time.
+But you need something that is guaranteed to increase your income within the next month or two.

 Here are some ideas for making $1000 fast as a teenager:

-Child care is a big problem for many families, and you can provide an immediate solution for them that will bring in a lot of money quickly for a minimal investment of time.
+Child care is a big problem for many families.
+You can provide an immediate solution for them that will bring in a lot of money quickly for a minimal investment of time.

 You can take in as many as ten kids if you are running the program by yourself, or twenty if you have a partner to help you.
 You'll need to have an adult available at the location for safety reasons.
 However, being in the backyard with a parent in the house is just fine.

-It’s ideal to offer the services for kids who are finished with Kindergarten up to 5th grade because you’ll be able to provide activities to keep them safe, easily occupied, and having fun as a group playing together.
+It's ideal to offer the services for kids who are finished with Kindergarten up to 5th grade.
+That's because you'll be able to provide activities to keep them safe, easily occupied, and having fun as a group playing together.

-You can customize activities to fit your theme and then structure each day with specific games, activities, and periods of free time to keep the fun going, which will help you to prevent the behavior problems that often result from boredom.
+You can customize activities to fit your theme and then structure each day with specific games, activities, and periods of free time to keep the fun going.
+That'll help you prevent the behavior problems that often result from boredom.